 What to Look For

-- Coughing or sneezing — respiratory infection that may spread to your herd
+- Coughing or sneezing.
+Respiratory infection that can spread to your entire herd.

 Where to Buy

-- Direct from breeder farms — the best option.
+Direct from breeder farms.
+The best option.
 You can see the parent stock and ask about health records.
-Check BAI's accredited breeder list at bai.gov.ph.
+BAI maintains an accredited breeder farm list under BAI Administrative Order No. 23, though the online list isn't always current.
+Call your Provincial Veterinary Office for a local referral.

-- Online (Facebook groups) — growing trend.
-Search "[your province] piglets for sale" on Facebook Marketplace or groups like "Hog Raisers Philippines."
+Online (Facebook groups).
+Growing trend.
+Search "[your province] piglets for sale" on Facebook Marketplace or groups like "Hog Raisers Philippines" and "Cebu Hog Raisers."
 Verify seller reputation before transacting.

 Questions to Ask the Seller